 Cook on one side for 2-3 minutes, until the edges have become a golden-brown.
 Carefully flip the pancakes over and cook the opposite side.

 Transfer to a plate, and top with pure maple syrup.
-Or eat them plain, as I did!
+Enjoy!